 Chicken meal, steel-cut oats, chicken fat, deboned chicken, whole potato, peas, whole egg, deboned flounder, sun-cured alfalfa, chicken liver, herring oil, pea fibre, whole apples, whole pears, sweet potato, pumpkin, butternut squash, parsnips, carrots, spinach, cranberries, blueberries, kelp, chicory root, juniper berries, angelica root, marigold flowers, sweet fennel, peppermint leaf, lavender. *Ingredients marked in red are controversial

 The list of ingredients is impressive, there’s an array of quality proteins, fats and plenty of fruits and vegetables.
 Acana, like most dog food brands, purposefully omit the carbohydrate content from their nutritional label.
 However, we’ve estimated that the carbohydrate level in this food is roughly 35%.
 We do that by subtracting the protein, fat, water and ash percentages from 100%, what we’re left with is an estimated carbohydrate content.
 So in the case of their Sport and Agility product, the carbohydrate levels are still fairly low when compared with the majority of brands.

-- Peas: Quality source of carbohydrates and naturally high in fibre, but also high in protein and therefore must be considered when calculating the meat content of the product.
+- Peas: A quality source of carbohydrates and naturally high in fibre, but also high in protein and therefore, must be considered when calculating the meat content of the product.

 - Chicken fat: Fat?
 But aren’t fats bad?
 No, not all fats are bad.
 Actually fat’s are an essential part of a dogs diet and chicken fat is particularly high in omega-6 fatty acids and linoleic acid.